IAMconsortium/pyam/doc/source/data.rst

 The table below shows a typical example of integrated-assessment scenario data following the IAMC format from the Horizon 2020 `CD-LINKS`_ project.
-The |pyam| package is geared for analysis and visualization of any scenario data provided in this structure.
+The |pyam| package was initially developed for analysis and visualization of any scenario data provided in this format.

 .. figure:: _static/iamc_template.png